-Telstra, a publicly owned company headquartered in Australia, was founded in 1901.
-With approximately 36,320 employees, it reported $14.7B in revenue as of 2025.
-The company specializes in telecommunications, building and operating telecommunications networks, and marketing voice, mobile, internet access, pay television, and other related products and services.
+Telstra is a publicly owned Australian telecommunications company headquartered in Australia.
+Founded in 1901, the company employs approximately 36,320 individuals and reported $14.7B in revenue as of 2025.
+Functioning as a telecommunications company, Telstra specializes in building and operating telecommunications networks, marketing voice, mobile, internet access, pay television, and other related products and services.

 2025 Revenue